esmerexie/201codeproject/README.md

 6/9/2022
 Updated to requirments of lab 3.
 I really struggled on this task.
 I coulnd't figure out how to make arrays work for the questions.
 I spent way too long on this assignment around 7ish hours.
 Hopefully I can get some clarity in class.

+6/12/2022
+Updated and added code for more readability and style website for a little more pizzazzz!